Wrangler JL Rubicon – Build Log

 The recommendation is to use a Teraflex steering damper relocation kit to move the damper above the drag link and out of the way of harm.
 Together with the relocation kit it is necessary to add an aftermarket steering damper.
 The brand doesn’t matter too much but for the record, I used an ORV Rugged Ridge steering damper originally for a JK Wrangler.

 After relocating the steering damper, the large mounting point hanging under the axle can be cut off with an angle grinder / cutter.
-With a fairly neat set of cuts about 2kg of metal comes off the front axle which helps with reducing unsprung weight.
+With a fairly neat set of cuts about 2kg of metal comes off the front axle which improves ground clearance and helps with reducing unsprung weight.

 Specifically the JL Sport and many other cars use over 6 degrees of caster to stabilise the steering.
 Caster also has the positive side effect of improving cornering by increasing the steering angle of the tires.
 However, after the OEM JL Rubicon lift is fitted the resulting caster is only about 4.5 degrees.

 Fortunately Mopar produces an extended front lower control arm which is 1/4″ (6mm) longer than the standard length lower control arm.
 This was produced as part of its Mopar 2″ lift kit.
-Fitting the extended lower control arm returns the front caster to 5.5 degrees.
-This quietens the steering and makes the driving experience much more relaxed one one finger steering.
+Fitting these extended lower control arms returns the front wheel caster to 5.5 degrees.
+This quietens the steering and makes the driving experience much more relaxed.

 Suspension Improvements

 Noted above are the extended front lower control arms and the extended bump stops, so the only additional improvement is the addition of heavy duty shock absorbers (dampers).
 The majority of protection required will be on corrugated roads, where the suspension travel is minimal and high frequency.
 This means that external reservoir dampers, which are designed for long travel situations (like a Baha race) are not the best solution.
 For the Australian outback I have selected to use the Ironman 4×4 Foam Cell Pro dampers.
-These dampers are traditional double action (not pressurised), with huge oil reserves and very solid (rebuildable) construction.
+These dampers are the traditional robust twin-tube design (not pressurised), built with huge oil reserves and very solid (rebuildable) construction.
 It is also worth noting that they extend the axle droop by over 2″ over the standard dampers, as they are specified for a 2″ lift kit.
-The extended droop makes the front axle more compliant to the terrain, and more than compensates for the reduction in upward travel through the extended bump stops.
+The extended droop makes both axles more compliant to the terrain, and more than compensates for the reduction in upward travel through the extended bump stops.

-As the ball weight of my trailer combined with the load of equipment will add about 240kg to the rear of the vehicle, it is necessary lift the rear when fully loaded and yet allow the full travel and comfort when the vehicle is used for rock crawling day trips.
+As the ball weight of my trailer combined with the load of equipment will add about 260kg to the rear of the vehicle, it is necessary lift the rear when fully loaded and yet allow the full travel and comfort when the vehicle is used for rock crawling day trips.
 The ideal solution for this is to use Air Bag suspension assistance, which allows adjustable support up to 400kg.
-I’ve fitted AirBag Man Heavy Duty airbags.
+I’ve fitted AirBag Man Heavy Duty airbags and run them at 40 psi to 45 psi when towing and 5 psi when not.

 Towing System